joerdixon/code-refactor-2/README.md

 # Horiseon

-Horiseon is a search engine optimization and internet presence
+Horiseon is a search engine optimization and internet presence manager.
+Use our site